 Remember, these methods work with water that is clear but possibly contaminated, not with murky water taken from a ditch, for example.

 Home generators provide limited power during a prolonged power outage.
 Use them to keep a refrigerator cold, run a fan, recharge your cell phone or operate a microwave oven.
 Generators can help make your storm recovery more comfortable, but they can also kill if not used correctly.
+It is recommended that generators be operated at a distance of at least ten (10) feet from any building.
 Read instructions carefully and fully understand how to use your specific generator.
 Generator safety tips:

 - Carbon Monoxide (CO): A colorless, odorless gas produced from burning fuel that is deadly in very small amounts.

 - Always use generators outdoors, away from doors, windows and vents.
 NEVER use them in homes, garages, basements, crawl spaces or other enclosed or partially-enclosed areas, even with ventilation.

 - Install battery-operated or battery-backup carbon monoxide alarms in your home.
 Test these alarms often and replace batteries when needed.